 Factors That Complicate the Measurement

 Several variables introduce uncertainty into any attempt to quantify the separation between the Great Wall and Hong Kong.
-That's why first, the Wall itself is not a single, continuous structure.
-It comprises thousands of individual segments, many of which were built centuries apart and follow no unified trajectory.
+Second, Hong Kong's geographical identity has shifted over time.
+In real terms, it comprises thousands of individual segments, many of which were built centuries apart and follow no unified trajectory.
 Some sections run north-south, others east-west, and still others zigzag across ridgelines in patterns that defy simple linear projection.
-Practically speaking, second, Hong Kong's geographical identity has shifted over time.
 The territory was a collection of fishing villages for much of its history before its incorporation into British colonial governance in 1842, and its boundaries were formalized only in the late 19th century.
-Basically, the "distance" from the Wall to Hong Kong depends entirely on which point along the Wall's sprawling length one selects and which modern definition of Hong Kong's perimeter one employs.
+Day to day, first, the Wall itself is not a single, continuous structure.
+In plain terms, the "distance" from the Wall to Hong Kong depends entirely on which point along the Wall's sprawling length one selects and which modern definition of Hong Kong's perimeter one employs.

 This is where a lot of people lose the thread.